Chapel Pointe's Response to COVID-19

 We make all COVID-related decisions following the guidance and mandates of the Centers for Medicare and Medicaid Services (CMS), Centers for Disease Control and Prevention (CDC), and Pennsylvania Department of Health (DOH).

-Our staff are all essential employees who are committed to continuing our already excellent infection control policies and implementing mandates as quickly as possible.
+Our staff are all essential employees who are committed to continuing our excellent infection control policies and implementing mandates as quickly as possible.

 If we encounter positive test results, we work with and follow the guidance of the PA DOH, the CDC, and CMS.
 We report cases to staff, residents, family members, and anyone potentially exposed.
 However, we value the privacy of our staff and residents, so we will not publicly release information about individual diagnoses.

-Personal Care and Households
+Visiting Personal Care & Skilled Care Households

 Click here to read our Reopening Plan for Personal Care from August 2020.